twosixlabs/armory/docs/docker.md

 ### Environment setup
-NOTE: The listing of libraries needed for Armory when run on host is available at `host-requirements.txt`.
+NOTE: The listing of libraries needed for Armory when run on host is available at `pyproject.toml`.
 You will need to manually install the requirements in that file that match your framework (TF1, TF2, PyTorch).

 # publishing a new base